How to be an ally to our noodle - 10 ways to better brain health

 Rosemary (once Rosmarinus officinalis, now Salvia rosmarinus) an evergreen shrub with needle-like leaves and a woody aroma.
 According to research outlined in Therapeutic Advances in Psychopharmacology, the aroma from rosemary can improve a person’s concentration as well as cognitive performance and speed.

+There you have it, ten natural remedies for brain support.
 Whether you're 19 or 90, it's never too early or too late to start caring for your brain.
-Show your brain some love by taking care of yourself and maybe integrating some of these useful botanical tools for optimized brain power! 🧠
+Show your brain some love by taking care of yourself and maybe integrating some of these useful botanical tools for optimized brain power!